KubaSzarpak/Studies/Semestr III/SKJ/Materials/Projekt programistyczny/DatabaseNode/Readme.txt

         This method is run method from Runnable interface.
 Anything that need to be done with client is handled here.
         It reads message that should be one of the operations.
 Then it sends this message to "operate()" method on "node" field and resends the answer to connected client.
         After that "clientSocket" is closed.

+Things that do not work at the moment:

+1. There con be connected few clients at the same time (less than a 1000), but they can only be connected to the same node.
+    If you want to connect client to another node, you have to make sure there is no other client connected to different node.
+    This is huge issue, and I have not found solution yet.